HarelYoav/road-to-devops/chapters/chapter1-create-your-kubernetes-cluster/README.md

 Path to the RSA private key you made in the Create RSA Keys section.
 Example for Oracle Linux: /home/opc/.oci/<your-rsa-key-name>.pem

+6. **Configuring the Terraform Project**:
-6. After collecting all the information you'll need to create the `terraform.tfvars` file under the `$HOME/workspace/cloud/k3s-oci-cluster/example` directory and copy all the information to it, like so:
+After collecting all the information you'll need to create the `terraform.tfvars` file under the `$HOME/workspace/cloud/k3s-oci-cluster/example` directory and copy all the information to it, like so:
 ```
 fingerprint      = "<rsa_key_fingerprint>"
 private_key_path = "~/.oci/<your_name>-oracle-cloud.pem"